kenherring/ablunit-test-runner/README.md

 ## 🧪 VSCode Proposed TestCoverage API

 VSCode is working to improve the testing runner by adding code coverage support.
 This extension is designed to work with the proposed API and will fully integrate it when officially available.
 The current implementation mimics some of the proposed functionality where easily possible.
 For a sneak peak at the new functionality install `ablunit-test-runner-insiders.vsix` (see [releases](https://github.com/kenherring/ablunit-test-runner/releases))vsco into a [VSCode Insiders](https://code.visualstudio.com/insiders/) installation.
-Then, relaunch VSCode with the `--enable-proposed-api=kherring.ablunit-test-runner-insiders` flag.
+Then, relaunch VSCode with the `--enable-proposed-api=kherring.ablunit-test-runner` flag.

 See [VSCode Documentation -> Using Proposed API](https://code.visualstudio.com/api/advanced-topics/using-proposed-api) for more information.